Selvam-DG/Python/Notes/Function.md

    - statement
    - return expression

+- After creating a function, we can call it by using the name of the function followed by parenthesis containing parameters/arguments of that particular function

+#### return statement:
+- return statement is used to exit from a function and go back to function caller and return the value.
+- The return statement can consist of a variable, an expression, or a constant which is returned at the end of the function execution.
+If none of the above is present with the return statement a None object is returned.
+- return value may be a data type if it is a single value and it is a tuple if it returns multiple value

 #### Types of Functions in Python
-- There are mainly two types of functions in Python.
-  - **Built-in library function**: These are Standard functions in Python that are available to use.
+- **Built-in library function**:
+ - These are Standard functions in Python that are available to use. (print, input, length.....)
+- **User-defined function:**
-  - **User-defined function:** We can create our own functions based on our requirements.
+ -  We can create our own functions based on our requirements.
+ -  We can create a user-defined function in Python, using the **def** keyword.

+- difference between function and method :
+    - Function is defined outside of class whereas method is defined inside the class
+    - to use function, we don't use "." operator but, methods are accessed with "." operator (for eg. list.append())

+#### Types of Arguments in Function
+- Default argument
+  - parameter that assumes a default value if a value is not provided in the function call for that argument.

+- Keyword arguments (named arguments)
+  - Here specify the argument name with values but the order of the parameters may change

+- Positional arguments
+  - Arguments should be in the correct order while calling the function
+  - Number of arguments also match with function calling aruguments.
+- Arbitrary arguments (variable-length arguments *args and **kwargs)
+  - can pass a variable number of arguments to a function using special symbols.
+  - *args in Python (variable-length Non-Keyword Arguments)
+  - **kwargs in Python (variable-length Keyword Arguments)

+#### Ananymous Function:
+- a function is without a name.
+- the lambda keyword is used to create anonymous functions.